RoaLogic/ahb3lite_interconnect/docs/ahb3lite_interconnect_datasheet.md

 #### slv_HSEL

-Slaves connected to the Slave Port must only respond to other signals on the bus when `slv_HSEL` is asserted (‘1’).
-When `slv_HSEL` is negated (‘0’) the interface is idle and the connected Slaves must assert their `HREADYOUT` (‘1’).
+Slaves connected to the slave port must only respond to other signals on the bus when `slv_HSEL` is asserted (‘1’).
+When `slv_HSEL` is negated (‘0’) the interface is idle and the connected slaves must assert their `HREADYOUT` (‘1’).

 #### slv_HADDR